AlminCode/reactchallang2/README.md

 ### Tour browsing tool made in React

-Small app which uses a specific Tour API with mock data to list, browse and filter the data.
+Small app which uses a Tour API with mock data to list, browse and filter the data.
+Just a project to learn basic React features.

 <img src="https://i.imgur.com/LkFEVbz.png" />